Changissnz/nu_merchant_principal/README.md

 ![image info](./images/gwr_tab3.PNG)

-**GWRT3:** Table showing the actions Agent A can take, during the stage of the smart-boa constriction, given each move by the Great-Wind's onion-based pulse known to the agent.
+**GWRT3:** Table showing the actions Agent A can take, during the stage of the smart-boa's constriction, given each move by the Great-Wind's onion-based pulse known to the agent.
 In this specific example, Agent A has perfect information of the onion-based pulse's moveset.
 It does not